thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

     :align: center

-Although People seldom focus on Julia's language features other than its high performance(until April 2019), I'd show my point of view of the true functional programming in Julia.
+Although People seldom focus on Julia's language features other than its high performance(until April 2019), I'd show my point of view of the general programming in Julia.

 First-Class